Low power continuous-wave all-optical magnetic switching in ferromagnetic nanoarrays: Introduction

 \subsection{Acknowledgements}

-This work was supported by the Leverhulme Trust (RPG-2017-257) to WRB. \\ AV was supported by the EPSRC Centre for Doctoral Training in Advanced Characterisation of Materials (Grant No. EP/L015277/1).\\ Simulations were performed on the Imperial College London Research Computing Service\cite{hpc}.\\ The authors would like to thank Professor Lesley F. Cohen of Imperial College London for enlightening discussion and comments and David Mack for excellent laboratory management.
+This work was supported by the Leverhulme Trust (RPG-2017-257) to WRB. \\ AV was supported by the EPSRC Centre for Doctoral Training in Advanced Characterisation of Materials (Grant No. EP/L015277/1).\\ Simulations were performed on the Imperial College London Research Computing Service\cite{hpc}.\\ The authors would like to thank Lesley F. Cohen of Imperial College London, Na\"emi Leo of Universidad de Zaragoza and Tom Hayward of The University of Sheffield for enlightening discussion and comments and David Mack for excellent laboratory management.